 There are many different brainstorming tools online and brainstorming software you can use, as well as remote meeting tools.
 The benefits of the brainstorming software are that the ideas stay recorded.
-Also, ideas are often generated in less time than in classic brainstorming session.
+Also, ideas are often generated in less time than in a classic brainstorming session.

 So, gather your team, choose a brainstorming software, and start brainstorming online!